aboutcode-org/scancode-toolkit/docs/source/getting-started/newcomer.rst

 .. _new_to_scancode:

-Are you new to Scancode-Toolkit?
+Are you new to ScanCode-Toolkit?
 ================================

 This is the perfect place to start, if you are new to ScanCode-Toolkit.
 Have a quick look at the